 - 1. Connect the logger to the computer with the USB cable. - 2.
-From the Device menu, select Readout.

-3. Save the data file when prompted.
+From the Device menu, select Readout. - Save the data file when prompted.
 See the HOBOware Help for details on plotting and exporting data in HOBOware.

 Note: Data files read out from the logger in one program are not automatically available in the other.
-To open HOBOmobile files in HOBOware, share the file and select HOBO as the file type.
-Email the file and then open it in HOBOware.
-Files in HOBOware cannot be viewed in HOBOmobile.
+To open app files in HOBOware, share the HOBO file via email and open it on the computer with HOBOware.
+Files in HOBOware cannot be viewed in the app.
 You can, however, export data in HOBOware to a text or Excel file that you can open on your mobile device.
-See the HOBOmobile User's Guide and HOBOware Help for details on sharing or exporting data.
+See the app user's guide and HOBOware Help for details on sharing or exporting data.

-Recording Internal Logger Events
+HOBOconnect Logger Events

 The logger records the following internal events to track logger operation and status.
+Select events to plot when opening the data file in HOBOconnect.
+To plot events in the app, tap Data